Employment Based Green Card - Get Green Card through Employment

 4. Procedures to Obtain Green Card through Employment

-The whole processing time to obtain green care through employment will range from 18 to 36 months for people who were born in the countries that immigrant visa number is immediately available.
+The whole processing time to obtain green card through employment will range from 18 to 36 months for people who were born in the countries that immigrant visa number is immediately available.
 If you were born in India, Mainland China, Mexico, etc, you have to wait several years until an immigrant visa number is available to you.
 As such, it will take several years for you to finally obtain a green card through employment.

 5. Nonimmigrant Work Visas While Waiting for a Green Card